GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Introduction

 The rest of this article is organized as follows.
 We formulate the MAS control problem in Section \ref{sec:problem}.
 Then, we present GCBF as a safety certificate for MAS in \Cref{sec:gcbf-theory}, and the framework for learning GCBF and a distributed control policy in \Cref{sec:gcbf+}.
 Section \ref{sec: exp imp details} presents the implementation details on the proposed method, while Sections \ref{sec:experiments} and \ref{sec:hardware exps} present numerical and hardware experimental results, respectively.
-Section \ref{sec:conclusions} presents the conclusions of the paper, discusses the limitations of the proposed framework, and proposes directions for future work.
+Section \ref{sec:conclusions} presents the conclusions and limitations of the paper, and proposes directions for future work.